-A delicious dish for eggplant lovers, you can substitute lamb or a mixture of pork and beef.
-A Greek recipe.
+This is a delicious Greek dish for eggplant lovers—you can substitute lamb or a mixture of pork and beef.

 - 2 medium eggplants